soldate/mini-bitcoin/README.md

 Put a breakpoint in the first line and go debugging. :-)

 ## Docker-compose
-Start two nodes to check how the peers exchange messages.
+This commands below will start two nodes, so you can check how the peers exchange messages.

 ```
 $ docker-compose build